gyroflow/gyroflow-docs/docs/guide/settings.md

 The currently available stabilization algorithms are:

 * No smoothing - Useful if only lens undistortion is desired
 * Plain 3D - Simple general purpose smoothing algorithm described [here](../../tech/smoothing).
-Smoothing applied symetrically in 3D with no rotation limit (doesn't work for rapid camera motion).
+Smoothing applied symmetrically in 3D with no rotation limit (doesn't work for rapid camera motion).
 * Velocity dampened - Decreases the smoothing during significant camera motion in order to avoid the image moving out of frame.
 * Velocity dampened per axis - Similar to Velocity dampened with individual roll/pitch/yaw smoothness control.
 Typically the roll axis can be smoothed out more.
 * Lock horizon - Attempts to keep the horizon level.
 Works best for flight without fast rotational moves since some gyros can be maxed out.
 Try with the complementary filter.